-Years ago when I first started to get serious about selling on eBay, I scoured the internet in search of wholesalers to source products from.
+Before I found Worldwide Brands, years ago when I first started to get serious about selling on eBay, I scoured the internet in search of wholesalers to source products from.
 I bought some of those $1 lists on eBay that claim to give you over 1,000 drop shippers and wholesalers.

 For the most part they were complete junk.
 Half the companies were out of business and the others looked extremely shady.
 So then I happened to come across Worldwide Brands……

 For those of you that aren’t familiar with them, Worldwide Brands is a directory of wholesalers and drop shippers.
-Their major selling point is that they have “Light Bulk Wholesalers”.
+Their major selling point is not only do they list thousands of dropshipping suppliers, but they also have Light Bulk Wholesalers.
 Light bulk wholesalers are companies that don’t require buyers to purchase large quantities to get better pricing.
 They typically have minimum purchases of $150.
-In addition to this, they claim to give you access to resources, tools, and training to help your eBay career take off.
+In addition to this, they give you access to resources and recommend training to help your online career take off.
 The price for all of this? $300.

 I was convinced that this membership was exactly what I needed.
 Being a student, I didn’t have thousands to sink into products, so the ability to buy in smaller quantities and still get wholesale prices is what intrigued me the most and is what likely will draw you in too.
 But is it really worth $300?
-In my opinion, no.
+In my opinion, YES.

-The bread and butter of WWB is their directory.
+The bread and butter of WWB is their directory of wholesalers and dropshippers.
 They pride themselves in having the best directory of wholesalers and drop shippers online.
 Their process for finding suppliers is this:

 Attend trade shows to find real wholesalers and drop shippers